 Dwindling summer temperatures don’t have to indicate the end of an enjoyable gardening season.
 In fact, cooler temperatures are a great time to grow and harvest numerous plants and vegetables.
 So, don’t let the fall season dissuade you, grab some organic compost and get ready to keep growing!

-Should I fertilize my garden in the fall?
+Should I fertilize my lawn and garden in the fall?

 What is the best time to fertilize in the fall?

 September is the perfect time to start planting fall-friendly foliage and vegetables.
 Ideally you want to look for plants that take about 30– 45 days to mature, so that you can establish them while the weather is still relatively warm and harvest them before the weather becomes too cold or the frost too severe.

 For lawns, it's best to wait until October or just before the ground freezes to apply nutrients.
 This will give any freshly seeded areas a chance to mature and will provide your lawn with the full benefit of the added nutrients over the winter months.

 There are numerous plants that can survive and, at times, thrive in cooler fall temperatures.
 The following plants are some great options for a delicious fall garden:Mild Temperature Tolerant – overnight frost/light frost, but not severe frost